Securrency-OSS/mirai/docs/docs/basics/parsers.md

 - `getModel`: This is where you will define the model for your action, which you will receive in `onCall` method.
 The ideal way is to create a model class and return the fromJson function.

-- `onCall`: This is where the json is parsed into action.
+- `onCall`: This is where the JSON is parsed into an action.
 The `onCall` method provides you with `context` and the `model` and returns the result of the action.

-## Registering a Action Parser
+## Registering an Action Parser

 Like the Widget Parser registration, there are two ways to register a parser: